open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-collector.md

 description: Add and configure the Collector Lambda layer to your Lambda
 ---

-The community offers the Collector in a separate Lambda layer from the instrumentation layers to give users maximum flexibility.
-This is different than the current ADOT implementation which bundles instrumentation and the Collector together.
+The OpenTelemetry community offers the Collector in a separate Lambda layer from the instrumentation layers to give users maximum flexibility.
+This is different than the current AWS Distribution of OpenTelemetry (ADOT) implementation which bundles instrumentation and the Collector together.

 ### Add the ARN of the OTel Collector Lambda layer